gracelawley/gracelawley/content/authors/grace/_index.md

 superuser: true
 ---

 Hi!
-My name is Grace Lawley.
-I am a PhD student in the Computer Science & Engineering program at [Oregon Health & Science University (OHSU)](https://www.ohsu.edu/xd/) in Portland, Oregon.
+I am a PhD student in the Computer Science & Engineering program at [Oregon Health & Science University (OHSU)](https://www.ohsu.edu/xd/) in Portland, Oregon, USA.

 My interests include computational linguistics, speech & language disorders, houseplants, and Rachmaninoff.
 My research involves developing computational methods to detect and quantify atypical word use in the language of children with Autism Spectrum Disorder.